2017 NFL Mock Draft

 First things first: the Panthers voluntarily taking the franchise tag off CB Josh Norman was one of the strangest NFL personnel decisions of 2016.
 General manager Dave Gettleman said the tag was removed because he didn't feel the team would be able to reach a long-term agreement with Norman before the July 15 deadline, but that contradicts what he said the month prior about being "very comfortable" about Norman playing in 2016 via the franchise tag one-year tender.

-In short, the move made little sense, and the Panthers suffered accordingly.
-But beyond problems at cornerback (and elsewhere), the Panthers really need to add a blue chip pass rusher into the mix for 2017.
+In short, the move made little sense at the time, and the Panthers suffered accordingly, along with the retirements and free agent defections that tend to plague Super Bowl teams the following off-season.
+But beyond problems at cornerback (and elsewhere), the Panthers really need to add a blue chip pass rusher into the fold for 2017.

 9. Cincinnati Bengals - Derek Barnett, DE/OLB, Tennessee (6'3" 255) *

-I've known about Barnett since I called his high school game for Brentwood Academy at Father Ryan High School in Nashville in 2011.
+I've known about Barnett since 2011, when I called his game with Brentwood Academy at Father Ryan High School in Nashville.
 That was a BA team which also had Jalen Ramsey, who himself became a Top 5 NFL draft pick this past April, along with C.J.
 Sanders, who played in that game as a freshman and is now a wide receiver at Notre Dame.
 But at that point Barnett hadn't developed into the pass rushing menace he has become in Knoxville, where he broke Reggie White's school career sack record.

 10. Buffalo Bills - Malik McDowell, DL, Michigan St. (6'4" 275) *